Snowman (Sia song): Commercial performance

 Upon its initial release in 2017, "Snowman" debuted and peaked at number 3 on the Billboard Holiday Digital Songs Sales chart dated 2 December 2017.
 Since its rise in popularity in 2020, the track has reached the top 10 various markets, including Germany, Switzerland, the Netherlands, and Sweden.
 It also reached the top 20 in Australia and Canada, among others, and peaked at number 15 on the Billboard Global 200 in 2023.
 In 2021, it reached number 1 on the Finnish Singles Chart, becoming Sia's first chart-topping hit in the country.
 In the same year, it topped the Norwegian Singles Chart for two weeks and returned to number 1 in 2022 and 2023.
-"Snowman" entered the Billboard Hot 100 singles chart for the first time on the week ending in January 4, 2025 at number 43, over seven years after its first entry on a Billboard chart.
+"Snowman" entered the Billboard Hot 100 singles chart for the first time on the week ending 4 January 2025 at number 43, over seven years after its first entry on a Billboard chart.

-As of December 2022, "Snowman" was one of the 10 most-streamed Christmas songs of all-time on streaming platform Spotify.
+As of December 2025, "Snowman" was one of the 10 most-streamed Christmas songs of all-time on streaming platform Spotify.